 How to Roll Over a 401(k) to an IRA: Step by Step

-When you leave a job, the 401(k) from that employer does not have to stay there.
+When you leave a job, the 401(k) from that employer doesn't have to stay there.
 Rolling it to an IRA gives you wider investment options and consolidates the account under your control.
-Done right, it is clean and tax-free.
-Done wrong, it is expensive.
+Done right, it's clean and tax-free.
+Done wrong, it's expensive.
 This article covers the mechanics, the trap most people don't know about, and what your options are once the money is in the IRA.
 This is general education.
 Consult a tax professional for guidance specific to your situation.
 Investing involves risk, including the possible loss of principal.

 What a 401(k) Rollover Actually Is

-A rollover moves retirement money from one account to another while keeping the tax-deferred status intact.
+You're moving retirement money from one account to another.
+The tax-deferred status stays intact.
+That's the whole point.

-When you leave a job, you have options for the 401(k) (opens in new tab) account at that employer: leave it in the old plan, roll it into your new employer's plan, roll it into an IRA, or cash it out.
-Leaving it in the old plan is fine if the investment menu is good and the fees are low.
-Rolling it to a new employer's plan consolidates accounts but keeps the same investment menu constraints.
-Cashing it out means paying income tax on the full amount plus a 10% early withdrawal penalty if you are under 59.5.
-That is almost always the most expensive option and permanently removes the money from tax-advantaged growth.
+When you leave a job, your 401(k) (opens in new tab) doesn't follow you automatically.
+You have four choices: leave it in the old plan, roll it into your new employer's plan, roll it into an IRA, or cash it out.
+Leaving it where it is works fine if the investment menu is good and the fees are low.
+Rolling it to a new employer's plan consolidates accounts but you're still limited to whatever that plan offers.
+And cashing it out?
+That means paying income tax on the full amount plus a 10% early withdrawal penalty if you are under 59.5.
+Almost always the most expensive option, and the money permanently loses its tax-advantaged status.

 Rolling a traditional 401(k) to a traditional IRA preserves the tax-deferred status.
-No tax is owed at the time of the rollover.
-The money simply moves from one qualified account to another.
-Once it is in the IRA, you can invest it in individual stocks, ETFs, bonds, mutual funds, or whatever your IRA custodian supports.
-That investment flexibility is the main reason people roll old 401(k)s to IRAs rather than leaving them in place.
+No tax is owed.
+The money moves from one qualified account to another.
+Once it's in the IRA, you can invest it in individual stocks, ETFs, bonds, mutual funds, whatever your IRA custodian supports.
+That's the reason most people roll old 401(k)s to IRAs instead of leaving them sitting in a former employer's plan.

 For background on how IRAs compare to 401(k)s and other account types, see the retirement accounts explainer.